 If flying only within the UK, then a UK licence is valid and there is no need to obtain an FAA one.
 This includes sub-ICAO licences including the NPPL, LAPL and ratings including the IRR.

 For those more adventurous pilots wanting to fly abroad especially IFR, they must gain their FAA Airman Certificate either on the basis of their EASA licence (known as a 61.75 piggyback) or as a standalone PPL.
-In either case, they can add an FAA Instrument Rating and exercise this on their own aircraft worldwide.
+In either case, they can add an FAA Instrument Rating and exercise this on their own aircraft worldwide outside the UK.

-While their regular biennial Flight Review and any Instrument Proficiency Check must be conducted by an FAA instructor, flight training towards UK Part-FCL ratings and skill tests/proficiency checks can be flown with an UK Instructor.
+While their regular biennial Flight Review and any Instrument Proficiency Check must be conducted by an FAA instructor, flight training towards UK Part-FCL ratings and skill tests/proficiency checks can be flown with a UK Instructor.